-How do athletes and musicians develop their talent?
-How can teachers stimulate children's talents and creativity in the classroom?
-And how can we improve talent selection of athletes, employees, musicians, and students?
+How can we develop the best athletes?
+How can teachers nurture pupils' talent and creativity in education and music?
+And how can we improve the selection of talented and creative employees, students, and athletes?

-You will learn about the theoretical and practical approaches to talent development and creativity, and about the psychology of success.
-You will get in touch with organisations from different different industries, sports clubs, and schools, that aim to improve the selection and development of talent and creativity.
-Furthermore, you will develop coaching skills to enhance people’s personal and professional potential.
+You will learn about the (psychological) factors that explain talent and creativity, and directly put this knowledge into practice.
+You will learn coaching skills to enhance people’s personal and professional potential.
+Furthermore, you will get in touch with organizations from different industries, sports clubs, and schools, that aim to improve the selection and development of talent and creativity.

-As part of your Master’s thesis you will carry out a research project to investigate the development of talent and/or creativity in the achievement domain that interests you most.
+In your Master’s thesis and internship you will carry out a project on the selection and development of talent and/or creativity in the achievement domain that interests you most.

 Sports psychologist (entrepreneur) and personal trainer